 Lower Back Pain and Your Neck

-While it may seem counterintuitive to receive treatment in an area that may not be symptomatic, addressing the atlas misalignment can bring the entire body back into balance and relieve lower back pain.
+While it may seem counterintuitive to receive relief care in an area that may not be symptomatic, addressing the atlas misalignment can bring the entire body back into balance and relieve lower back pain.
 Contact us for your free consultation today – your lower back will thank you!